20 Types of Caterpillars in Louisiana

 10. Milkweed Tussock Caterpillar

-As larvae, these types of caterpillars in Louisiana are active at night and feed on milkweed plants.
+As larvae, these caterpillars in Louisiana are active at night and feed on milkweed plants.

 Milkweeds (Asclepias spp.) contain cardiac glycosides that serve as a defense mechanism for monarch butterflies.